 Katie joined Galbraith in October 2020 as a Graduate Rural Surveyor.
-She is based between the Castle Douglas, Penrith and Hexham Offices and is working towards her APC and CAAV.
-She is involved in a wide range of valuations, estate management and forestry including woodland carbon work.
+She is based in the Castle Douglas and Penrith offices and is working towards her APC and fellowship of CAAV.
+She is involved in a wide range of valuations, farm and estate sales, estate management and forestry including woodland carbon work.
 Katie is a graduate of Glasgow Caledonian and Aberdeen University.

 Lucie joined Galbraith in 2012 and qualified in 2014.
 She works as a Land Agent in the Rural department at the Perth office covering Perthshire, Angus and northern Fife.
 Lucie is involved in estate management, valuation and professional consultancy work along with some rural property sales.

 Mairi joined Galbraith in September 2019 as a Graduate Rural Surveyor.
 She is based in the Ayr Office and is working towards her APC and is involved in a wide range of valuations and professional consultancy work alongside estate management.
 Mairi is a graduate of Scotland’s Rural College with a honours degree in Rural Business Management.

 Mark joined Land Factor in 2011.
 Following the merger with Galbraith in 2019, Mark is now a Land Agent within our Hexham Office and carries out a wide range of professional and management work on rural properties across the North of England.